Can every non-resident claim a New Zealand tax refund?

 You will need a summary of your earnings or final payslip and a copy of your ID.

-This is an official government form that you get from the New Zealand authorities at the end of each tax year.
+The summary of earnings is an official government form that you get from the New Zealand authorities at the end of each tax year.
 If you choose to use your final payslip, you will find this with your last paycheck from your employer.

 Either one of these documents will show your earnings from the year and how much tax you paid.